 In their winter habitats, these birds are more flexible when it comes to food.
 They’ll add seeds as well as locally abundant prey to their diets.

 The American Crow is a long-legged, thick-necked, large bird with a thick, straight bill.
 When in flight, their wings are relatively wide and rounded.
 Their short tail is either squared off or rounded at the end.

+They are one of the most common birds of New Jersey.
 American Crows are completely black, even their bills and legs.
 When crows molt, their old feathers can look scaly or brownish compared to their new glossy feathers.

 American Crows eat a wide variety of foods, including seeds, grains, nuts, berries, fruits, and various kinds of small animals, such as mice and earthworms.
 In addition, they eat a wide variety of insects, including some crop pests and aquatic animals such as young turtles, fish, crayfish, clams, and mussels.